waterbycounty

 What's happening with rivers in Nicollet County right now?

-Nicollet County's primary USGS streamgage on the MINNESOTA RIVER is currently reading 3,810 cubic feet per second — 128% of the long-term mean of 2,977.25 cfs.
+Nicollet County's primary USGS streamgage on the MINNESOTA RIVER has a pipeline snapshot of 3,810 cubic feet per second — 128% of the long-term mean of 2,977.25 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Nicollet County water compare to the Minnesota average?